OnderCampos/pushtest/libraries_and_dependencies.md

 ## **scipy**
- - SciPy is a library used for scientific and technical computing.
+ - Scipy is a library for scientific computing and technical computing.
+It provides many efficient and user-friendly interfaces for tasks such as numerical integration, optimization, interpolation, linear algebra, and more.
   - `pip install scipy`
 ## **re**
- - re is a module that provides support for regular expressions in Python.
+ - Re is a module that provides support for regular expressions (regex) in Python.
+It allows you to search and manipulate strings using a specified pattern.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **datetime**
- - datetime is a module that supplies classes for manipulating dates and times.
+ - Datetime is a module that supplies classes for working with dates and times.
+It provides various functions and classes for working with dates, times, time intervals, and time zones.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **logging**
- - logging is a module that provides a flexible framework for emitting log messages from Python programs.
+ - Logging is a module that provides a flexible framework for emitting log messages from Python programs.
+It provides a powerful and customizable logging system that can be used for debugging, auditing, and monitoring.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **os**
- - os is a module that provides a way of using operating system dependent functionality.
+ - Os is a module that provides a way of using operating system dependent functionality.
+It allows you to interact with the operating system, such as reading or writing files, manipulating directories, and executing system commands.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **requests**
  - Requests is a simple HTTP library for Python.
+It provides a high-level interface for sending HTTP requests and handling responses, allowing you to easily retrieve web pages, send data, and interact with APIs.
   - `pip install requests`
 ## **csv**
- - csv is a module that implements classes to read and write tabular data in CSV format.
+ - Csv is a module that provides functions for working with CSV (Comma Separated Values) files.
+It allows you to read from and write to CSV files, parse CSV data, and manipulate CSV data in various ways.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **sys**
- - sys is a module that provides access to some variables used or maintained by the interpreter and to functions that interact with the interpreter.
+ - Sys is a module that provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
+It allows you to manipulate the runtime environment, access command-line arguments, and interact with the interpreter.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **sklearn**
- - Scikit-learn is a machine learning library in Python that provides simple and efficient tools for data mining and data analysis.
+ - Sklearn is a library for machine learning and data mining in Python.
+It provides a wide range of efficient tools for classification, regression, clustering, dimensionality reduction, model selection, and preprocessing.
   - `pip install scikit-learn`
 ## **collections**
- - collections is a module that implements specialized container datatypes providing alternatives to Python’s general purpose built-in containers, dict, list, set, and tuple.
+ - Collections is a module that provides alternative implementations of built-in container types and additional high-performance data structures.
+It includes specialized container datatypes like Counter, defaultdict, NamedTuple, and OrderedDict.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **json**
- - json is a module that provides functions for working with JSON data.
+ - Json is a module that provides functions for working with JSON (JavaScript Object Notation) data.
+It allows you to encode Python objects into JSON strings and decode JSON strings into Python objects.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
-## **sqlalchemy**
- - SQLAlchemy is a SQL toolkit and Object-Relational Mapping (ORM) library for Python.
-  - `pip install sqlalchemy`
 ## **matplotlib**
- - Matplotlib is a plotting library for the Python programming language.
+ - Matplotlib is a plotting library for Python.
+It provides functions and classes for creating a wide variety of static, animated, and interactive visualizations in Python.
   - `pip install matplotlib`
 ## **flask**
- - Flask is a lightweight web framework for Python.
+ - Flask is a micro web framework written in Python.
+It is designed to be small and easy to use, with a focus on simplicity and minimalism.
+It allows you to build web applications quickly and easily.
-  - `pip install flask`
+  - `pip install Flask`
 ## **pandas**
- - Pandas is a library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+ - Pandas is a library for data manipulation and analysis.
+It provides data structures and functions for efficiently handling and analyzing structured data, including data alignment, indexing, reshaping, merging, and grouping.
   - `pip install pandas`
 ## **itertools**
- - itertools is a module that provides various functions for efficient iteration.
+ - Itertools is a module that provides functions for working with iterators and iterable objects.
+It allows you to create, manipulate, and combine iterators to perform various tasks in a memory-efficient and flexible way.
-  - `No installation needed.
+  - `No installation required.
 It is a built-in module.`
 ## **numpy**
- - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions.
+ - Numpy is a library for numerical computing in Python.
+It provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and a collection of functions for performing mathematical operations on arrays.
   - `pip install numpy`
+## **math**
+ - Math is a module that provides mathematical functions and constants.
+It includes functions for basic mathematical operations, trigonometry, logarithms, exponentiation, rounding, and more.
+  - `No installation required.
+It is a built-in module.`
 ## **seaborn**
- - Seaborn is a Python data visualization library based on matplotlib that provides a high-level interface for drawing statistical graphics.
+ - Seaborn is a data visualization library based on matplotlib.
+It provides a high-level interface for creating informative and attractive statistical graphics.
   - `pip install seaborn`